WWWalker's Outsourcing

 There is some confusion between outsourcing and casual employment.
 Here is our take on the differences.
-Outsourcing means you give us a job and we decide how to do it and you get the results without saying how we achieve them.
+Outsourcing means you give us a job (not we give you a job) and we decide how to do it and you get the results without saying how we achieve them.
 This is totally different from an employee

 where you can dictate exactly how we do it.
 Outsourcing is very flexible and gives us an edge over just employing someone.
 We have experience and can use that to do a better